abduallahmohamed/MCRM/README.md

 MCRM is a biologically inspired RNN architecture that has a compact memory pattern.
 The memory pattern combines both long and short-term behaviors.

-Experiments are done in PyTorch.
-If you find this repository helpful, please cite our work:
+Experiments are done in PyTorch (0.4.1) using Python 3.6.
 ```
 bib
 ```
-MCRM data flow diagram:
+#MCRM data flow diagram:
 ![MCRM Data flow](MCRM.bmp?raw=true "Title")

 ## How to run the experiments
 There's a total of 5 experiments in this repo.